For the moments nothing should leave the room

 04 — Archive

-Messages older than your retention threshold are archived to Neon serverless Postgres.
+Messages older than your retention threshold are archived to a managed Postgres database.
 Cold reads on-demand via the same API — zero data loss.
-Spend follows Neon’s pricing page; optional DR add-on (your connection string vs our +20% managed Neon).
+Optional DR add-on lets you bring your own connection string or have us run it for you.

 Cold archive